exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-4.md

 var getPrimaryEquation = () => `\\dot{\\rho} = c_1${c1ExpMs.level ? `^{${getc1Exp(c1ExpMs.level)}}` : ''}c_2(1+f)`;
 ```

-Now in the primary equation, we see our first use of a ternary operator `x ? y : z`, which takes in a condition (boolean), and returns one of two values depending on whether the condition is true.
+Now in the primary equation, we see our first use of a ternary operator, written as **x ? y : z**, which takes in a condition (boolean), and returns one of two values depending on whether the condition is true.
 Here, the condition is specified as a number, which is only equivalent to false when it is 0.
-This means that the exponent will not display when the milestone's level is 0 (`c1`'s exponent is at 1), since displaying a power of 1 is redundant.
+This means that the exponent will not display when the milestone's level is 0 ($c_1$'s exponent is at 1), since displaying a power of 1 is redundant.

 With the first implementation of a milestone done, you can take a break and play the theory until you can buy it and test it out.
-We can verify that our income increases as we buy the milestone, and that it displays `c1`'s exponent on screen.
+We can verify that our income increases as we buy the milestone, and that it displays $c_1$'s exponent on screen.

-While your house burns down as the theory skyrockets into infinity, let's add a quality of life feature: to be able to view `c1`'s value after the milestone when the `(i)` button is pressed.
-To do this, let's modify its `getInfo`:
+While your house burns down as the theory skyrockets into infinity, let's add a quality of life feature: to be able to view $c_1$'s value after the milestone when the **(i)** button is pressed.
+To do this, let's modify its **getInfo**:

 ```js
 let init = () =>